 Mark Magoon is an author and educator.

 His publishing credentials feature works of poetry and creative nonfiction that have been nominated for Best of the Net and the Pushcart Prize, and numerous interviews and reviews.
 His first book of poems--The Upper Peninsula Misses You (ELJ Editions, 2015)--is very much writing of place, but the haunting tale of broken families and languishing landscapes found within could just as likely be from anywhere across America.

-His poetry can be found in numerous literary journals, magazines, and all over the web; including After Hours, Blue Fifth Review, DIAGRAM, DIALOGIST, Ghost Ocean Magazine, Midwestern Gothic, The Nervous Breakdown, and many other venues.
+His writing can be found in numerous literary journals, magazines, and all over the web; including After Hours, American Book Review, Blue Fifth Review, Chicago Review of Books, DIAGRAM, DIALOGIST, Midwestern Gothic, The Nervous Breakdown, and many other venues.
 His poem "From the Fire" appears in the Eclectica Magazine Best Poetry anthology, which celebrates twenty years of publishing.
 His lyric essay "Chef!
 Chef!
 Chef!" was featured at Burrow Press as part of their celebration of nonfiction and on the radio program and podcast Functionally Literate--Creative Nonfiction Editor Susan Fallows said it was, “Unlike anything I had ever read.”
 His work has been shared at the famed Poetry Foundation and read all across the Midwest.
 He is currently working on a graphic novel and an accompanying novella.